six2dez/OneListForAll/README.md

 ## Wordlists summary

+- **onelistforallmicro.txt** manally crafted wordlist for low hanging fruits: 18109 lines, 298K
+- **onelistforallshort.txt** a shortened version, it also contains a lot of things, but in a more affordable way: 822115 lines, 12M
 - **onelistforall.txt** basically everything, launch it and go to sleep.
-6950906 lines, 113M
+55684781 lines, 1.1G
-- **onelistforallshort.txt** a shortened version, it also contains a lot of things, but in a more affordable way: 396038 lines, 5.6M
-- **onelistforallmicro.txt** almost 10K lines of the best paths you can find, just juicy and important stuff: 9688 lines, 141K

 ## Sources

-This is a wordlist for fuzzing purposes made from the best wordlists currently available, lowercased and deduplicated later with [duplicut](https://github.com/nil0x42/duplicut), added cleaner from [BonJarber](https://github.com/BonJarber/SecUtils/tree/master/clean_wordlist).
-The lists used have been some selected within these repositories:
+This is a wordlists project for fuzzing purposes made from the best word lists currently available,merged and deduplicated later with [duplicut](https://github.com/nil0x42/duplicut), adding cleaner from [BonJarber](https://github.com/BonJarber/SecUtils/tree/master/clean_wordlist).
+The lists used have been selected from these repositories:

 - [fuzzdb](https://github.com/fuzzdb-project/fuzzdb)
 - [SecLists](https://github.com/danielmiessler/SecLists)